 Rank: Senior Assistant Librarian (Tenure-track)

-The Dr. Martin Luther King, Jr. Library seeks an innovative, knowledgeable, service-minded librarian to provide leadership in the area of data management and services.
-The Data Services Librarian develops and promotes Library services related to the discovery, analysis, manipulation and visualization of data.
-S/he will collaborate with faculty, library staff and campus stakeholders to develop and implement innovative services to support data-intensive research, including data management plans.
-The Data Services Librarian serves as a liaison librarian in areas determined by candidate's educational and research background and library needs.
-As a library faculty member, the candidate engages in library and university governance and scholarship that includes research, scholarly and creative activities required for tenure and promotion.
+The Dr. Martin Luther King, Jr. Library seeks an innovative, knowledgeable, service-minded Student Success Librarian.
+This position will collaborate with librarians, campus faculty, and other campus partners to develop, support and assess Library services in research and instruction that engage students and lead to academic success.
+The Student Success Librarian serves as a liaison librarian in areas determined by candidate's educational and research background and library needs.
+As a faculty member, the candidate engages in library and university governance and scholarship that includes research, scholarly and creative activities required for tenure and promotion.

 Master's degree in library science or equivalent (MSLS, MLIS, MALS etc.) from a library school program accredited by the American Library Association is required by start of appointment.